 Sure, you can use Apple Pay to keep your cards in one place.
 But a tried and true wallet for carrying cash can still be a staple in your EDC items.
 You’ll want to be prepared for the things that can go wrong.

 Cash is still king, even in an EDC situation.
-Find a wallet that is slim and won’t take up too much space.
+Find a wallet that is slim and won’t take up too much space, a carbon fiber wallet is always stylish and lightweight.
 If you can, get one that has RFID-blocking functions.
 As you may notice, this item will not have a list of considerations to go over.

 There’s no point in including one since we strongly suggest that you get a slim wallet and an RFID blocking feature that will protect your assets.